 - The material in question falls beyond the collecting scope of the repository

-- The material in question duplicates information already available in Special Collections
+- The material in question duplicates information already available in Special Collections and Archives

 - The material in question duplicates information available at another library or archival repository